MedhavratSaini/Multifunction-calculating-program-/README.md

 Integrate basic machine learning features

 # Author:-
-Developed as part of B.Tech (1st Year)
+Made By: Medhavrat Saini
+Reg.
+No.: 25BCE11083
 Course: Fundamentals of AI & ML
+Developed as part of B.Tech, 1st Year,Winter Sem 2025-2026

 # Conclusion:-
 This project demonstrates how a simple calculator can be enhanced using programming and basic AI concepts to create a smart, interactive, and multifunctional system.